rajivepandey/MP3RecorderJS/README.md

 ### Retrieving recorded data ###

-On a given `MP3Recorder` object you can call 3 methods to get the recorded data, depending which type you need.
+On a given `MP3Recorder` object you can call 3 methods to get the recorded data, depending on which type you need.

 #### As Blob data ####